kalik219/Lead-Follow/README.md

 - Made Create button look like Save button and positioned same as save button
 - Disabled Create when Editing
 - Disabled Edit when Creating
+- Make date conversion into a callable method that returns the date formatted as desired.
+- Changed all var to let to remove warnings

 ## TO DO:
-- Make date conversion into a callable method that returns the date formatted as desired.